simonsobs/ocs/docs/developer/clients.rst

 .. warning::
     Note the use of ``client_t.dsleep()``, not the common ``time.sleep()``.
-    ``time.sleep()`` will "block", disrupting our asynchronus paradigm.
-For more information on this and other subtleties to asynchronus programming, see the `autobahn Documentation
+    ``time.sleep()`` will "block", disrupting our asynchronous paradigm.
+For more information on this and other subtleties to asynchronous programming, see the `autobahn Documentation
     <https://autobahn.readthedocs.io/en/latest/asynchronous-programming.html>`_.